ScanOC/trunk-player/docs/install.rst

 ============
 This document will show you how to get up and running with Trunk Player.

-Currently going to be based on a Debian like system Ubuntu
+Currently install is based on a Debian like system, Ubuntu.

 System Prerequisites
 ====================